 PharmD students are assigned an individual folder in a file cabinet located in the second-floor NUB hallway for use as an inter-College mailbox.
-The folders are maintained by the Office of Student Services.
+The folders are maintained by Student Services.
 Each class year has their own file drawer in the cabinet.
-Students are encouraged to check their folders on a regular basis as a courtesy to other students.
-The mailboxes are cleaned out each summer, before the beginning of the academic year.
+Students should check their folders regularly and are cleaned out during the summer before next academic year.
 For PhD students, any mail received in the program office will be directed to their lab or the student contacted for pick-up of the mail in the office.